liaoclarke/Renderfusion/README.md

 Renderfusion
 ============

-Porting renderscript to AMD APU
+This is project RenderFusion, welcoming to play it!

+## Purpose

+Porting Android renderscript to AMD APU platform, for now, renderscript only support perform data parallelism for Java program on _CPU_ only, our task is making renderscript generates native GPU-instruction which feed to APU.

 Hardware Platform:
 APU: APU-E350(Brazos, Zacate)